 &'a mut i32 // a mutable reference with an explicit lifetime

 One lifetime annotation by itself doesn’t have much meaning because the annotations are meant to tell Rust how generic lifetime parameters of multiple references relate to each other.
-For example, if we have a function with the parameter first that is a reference to an i32 with lifetime 'a, and the function has another parameter named second that is another reference to an i32 that also has the lifetime 'a, the lifetime annotations indicate that the references first and second must both live as long as that generic lifetime.
+For example, let’s say we have a function with the parameter first that is a reference to an i32 with lifetime 'a.
+The function also has another parameter named second that is another reference to an i32 that also has the lifetime 'a.
+The lifetime annotations indicate that the references first and second must both live as long as that generic lifetime.

 Lifetime Annotations in Function Signatures

 Now let’s examine lifetime annotations in the context of the longest function.
-Just like with generic type parameters, we need to declare generic lifetime parameters inside angle brackets between the function name and the parameter list.
-The constraint we want to express in this signature is that all the references in the parameters and the return value must have the same lifetime, which we’ll name 'a, and then add to each reference as shown in Listing 10-22:
+As with generic type parameters, we need to declare generic lifetime parameters inside angle brackets between the function name and the parameter list.
+The constraint we want to express in this signature is that all the references in the parameters and the return value must have the same lifetime.
+We’ll name the lifetime 'a, and then add it to each reference, as shown in Listing 10-22:

 src/main.rs